-This Fourth of July, you and your child can make your very own patriotic decorations to display in your home.
+Whatever the next American holiday happens to be, it's always good to show a little patriotism.
+In preparation for the next big holiday you and your child can make your very own decorations to display inside or even outside your home.
 These streamers are fun and festive and they couldn't be simpler to make.
 This activity even has a "green" twist, so that you and your family can celebrate the holiday in an eco-friendly way!

 What You Do:

-- Start by making sure that your oatmeal box is clean and empty.
-(The cylindrical containers work best for this project.)
+Start by making sure that your container is clean and empty.
 You won't need the plastic cap for this activity, so you can remove it and save it for something else!

-- Turn the container upside down, so that the solid cardboard bottom is on top.
-Help your child use the tip of her scissors to punch two holes in this bottom section, directly across from one another.
+Turn the container upside down, so that the solid cardboard bottom is on top.
+Help your child use the scissors to punch two holes in the bottom section, directly across from one another.

-- Have your child thread a piece of string through the wholes, from one to the other as shown above.
+Have your child thread a piece of string through the holes, from one to the other as shown above.
 Secure the string on the inside to the bottom of the container.
-Your string will be your “hanger” when you’re done!
+The string will be your “hanger” when you’re done!

-- Now you’re ready for the final stage: the streamers!
-Help your child cut 8 streamers—you can use any combination of red, white and blue—each about 20” long.
+Now you’re ready for the final stage: the streamers!
+Help your child cut 8 streamers—you can use any combination of red, white and blue—each about 20 inches long.
 Have your child tape them to the bottom of the container on the inside of your cylinder.

-- Hang your patriotic wind sock from a trellis or on a porch.
+Hang your patriotic wind sock from a trellis or on a porch.
 If you've got a group of kids to keep busy one afternoon, this is a perfect project for everyone to do together.
-Hang all of your wind socks up in a row for your next Fourth of July party.
-Let them fly in the breeze and celebrate the holiday in environment-friendly way!
+Once you're done, hang all of your wind socks up in a row for your next American themed party.
+Let them fly in the breeze and celebrate the holiday in environmentally-friendly way!

 Julie Williams, M.A.
 Education, taught middle and high school history and English for seventeen years.
 Since then, she has volunteered in elementary classrooms while raising her two sons and earning a master's in school administration.
 She has also been a leader in her local PTA.